Click here to print out a copy of the schedule. Be sure to check back for any updates.

 Registration/Check-In 1:30 to 6 p.m.

 Student Union Plaza, Building 58

 Pick up your Parent and Family Weekend packet.
-You’ll find in it a complete schedule of events, nametags and other important information about the weekend.
+You'll find in it a complete schedule of events, nametags and other important information about the weekend.
 Pick up a list of other activities taking place throughout the weekend as well as campus displays.
-Check-in for Saturday’s Amazing Crazy Ozzie Challenge.
 PLEASE NOTE: Nametags are required for entry into most events and should be worn or displayed throughout the weekend.
-Registration table will also be open at the Student Union Plaza 9:30 a.m. to noon Saturday morning as well as at the Hospitality table at the Coxwell Amphitheater from noon to 2:30 p.m.
+Registration table will also be open at the Student Union Plaza 9:30 - 11:30 a.m.
+Saturday morning as well as at the Hospitality table at the Coxwell Amphitheater from noon to 2:00 p.m.
 Saturday afternoon to check-in or answer any questions you may have.

 Campus Tours (every half hour) 2 to 4 p.m.

 Group tours start from here or pick up a campus map and tour on your own.